RSS Feed for This PostCurrent Article

 So, how do we go about cleaning our slate floor?

 First, you need to check whether the contaminant is mineral based? e.g. grout staining, cement, rust or general dirt.
-If it is, you would be advised to use a mild acid cleaner such as Phosphoric Acid Cleaner.
+If it is, you would be advised to use a mild acid cleaner such as one based on phosphoric acid, for example, Grout Haze Plus .
+Beware though as any acid cleaner may etch the grout also.

-In most other situations where you have, for example, general dirt and grime, wax, oil or a general build up of old polishes etc. I would recommend using a strong alkaline cleaner for periodic intensive cleaning.
-For everyday cleaning I’d recommend using a mild, neutral cleaner.
+In most other situations where you have, for example, general dirt and grime, wax, oil or a general build-up of old polishes etc. I would recommend using a strong alkaline cleaner such as Xtreme Clean for periodic intensive cleaning.
+For everyday cleaning, I’d recommend using a mild, neutral cleaner.

 Here’s an Expert’s 6 – Step Guide to Cleaning Slate:

-1. Ensure your slate is protected with a high quality sealer such as Sealer’s Choice 15 Gold.
-This product will give you a natural look with a matt finish and below surface stain protection.
-Alternatively you can use something like Seal & Finish Low Sheen for a pleasant low sheen gloss which really helps any ongoing cleaning.
+1. Ensure your slate is protected with a high-quality sealer: either an impregnating sealer such as Seal Gold+ which will give you a natural look with a mat finish and below surface stain protection.
+Or, if you prefer the look of wet slate, in so far as the darker colours, but still want a natural, mat, no-sheen finish, then look a good quality enhancing sealer such as Enhance ‘N’ Seal.
+Alternatively, you can use a coating sealer for a pleasant low sheen gloss which really helps any ongoing cleaning.

 2. You must eliminate all grit – this is the major cause of all wear to slate floors.
 Ideally, place a dust mat both inside and outside the room which will help remove grit from shoes and prevent it from spreading to the slate floor.